Jim Carroll Personal Bio

-James (Jim) Warren Carroll; born October 12, 1954), is an American entrepreneur, seminar director, businessman, screenwriter, composer, author, poker player and film director.
+James (Jim) W. Carroll; born 1954), is an American entrepreneur, seminar director, businessman, screenwriter, composer, author, poker player and film director.

 Jim Carroll was born in Dallas, the only son of James M. Carroll, an engineer, and Nola, “Jean” Carroll, a school teacher.
 He has two sisters.
 The older is Peggy Miller and the younger is Lisa Deford.

 Jim was an exceptional athlete until he broke his leg in the six grade.
 While stepping out of one car, another car backed into the door and crushed his leg.
 Jim claims that he never recovered his speed and he lost his fearless instinct.
 From that point on Jim was a very determined wannabe athlete.
 He was never able to win a starting position on the Garland High School football or basketball team, but he probably put forth more effort than anyone on the team.